ericwq/gskills/README.md

 My original goal is to understand the source code of [gRPC-go](https://github.com/grpc/grpc-go).
 When researching the source code, I found a lot of coding skills/design which deserved to be noted for later reference.

-Gradually, as more chapter finished, it becomes "Understanding gRPC-go".
+Gradually, as more chapter finished, it becomes "Understanding gRPC-go": the code analysis book.
 All content are golang and gRPC-go related.

 Get a quick glimpse from the following diagram.
 See  [Balancer and Resolver API](docs/dial.md#balancer-and-resolver-api) for detail.
 ![images.008](images/images.008.png)